kovidomi/BBCF-Improvement-Mod/USER_README.txt

 What this mod provides
 ==========================
-Unlocks the game's region restricted multiplayer.
+- Unlocks the game's region restricted multiplayer
-Adds extra game modes.
+- Adds extra game modes
-Adds hitbox overlay.
+- Adds hitbox overlay
-Create custom palettes and effects.
+- Create custom palettes and effects
-Manage and load custom palettes without file modifications.
+- Manage and load custom palettes without file modifications
-See each other's custom palettes in online matches.
+- See each other's custom palettes in online matches
-Options to improve the performance of the game even further.
+- Options to improve the performance of the game even further
-More flexibility to change the graphics options.
+- More flexibility to change the graphics options
-Change avatars and accessories in online rooms/lobbies without going back into menu.
+- Change avatars and accessories in online rooms/lobbies without going back into menu
-Freely adjustable ingame currency value.
+- Freely adjustable ingame currency value

-Where to place your custom palette files (.hpl)
+Where to place your custom palette files (.hpl and .impl files)
 ==========================
 - The palette folders are created in the path "..\BlazBlue Centralfiction\BBCF_IM\Palettes\" upon the first launch of the mod.
-- Place your .hpl files into the character's corresponding palette folder (at "..\BlazBlue Centralfiction\BBCF_IM\Palettes\") to have the mod automatically load them upon start, and making them selectable ingame via the mod's menu.
+- Place your .hpl or .impl files into the character's corresponding palette folder (at "..\BlazBlue Centralfiction\BBCF_IM\Palettes\") to have the mod automatically load them upon start, and making them selectable ingame via the mod's menu.
-- Effect files must end with the naming convention of "_effectXX.hpl".
+- Effect files for the .hpl format must end with the naming convention of "_effectXX.hpl".
 Where XX is the index of the effect file.
 For example, if you have a custom palette file named "Nyx_Izanami.hpl", then in the same palette folder a file named "Nyx_Izanami_effect01.hpl" will be loaded as that palette's first effect, and a file named "Nyx_Izanami_effect06.hpl" will be loaded as sixth, etc.
-- A file created with name ending "_effectbloom.hpl" will turn on the bloom effect for that custom palette in the game.
+- A file created with its name ending with "_effectbloom.hpl" will turn on the bloom effect for that custom palette in the game.
 (Once activated, the bloom effect will keep the color it was first activated on, and can't be changed unless a new round is started)

 Requirements
 ==============